ImpactEd/toy/README.md

 ## Scenario:
 Schools are running interventions to try to improve pupils' performance.

-Their pupils are taking some kinds of assessment.
-They will take them before some intervention and then afterwards, so we can measure the impact the intervention has on them.
+Their pupils are taking some kinds of assessments.
+They will take them before the interventions and then afterwards, so we can measure the impact the intervention has on them.
 The assessment might be a questionnaire about their attitude to learning, or perhaps an online assessment of some academic activity.